I grew up just as

 While all of us, black and white, revelled in the humour of a black American, Bill Cosby, on television, we remained poles apart within our own country, politically, socially and economically.
 However, the advent of the UDF did see a growing number of whites interacting increasingly with black leaders, among them those in the PFP who had always made such contact a sine qua non of their existence.
 So often when there was a massacre or if UDF leaders were detained, I would report on PFP leaders like Molly Blackburn, Andrew Savage and Errol Moorcroft holding the government to account for its actions.
 But I didn’t lose sight of the music, especially not songs like Bruce Springsteen’s Dancing In The Dark and, a new development, a massed group of concerned artists jointly called Band Aid, who sang Do They Know It’s Christmas? to raise funds for good causes.
 Joyce’s book also reveals that that year Ray Parker Jnr brought us Ghosbusters from the popular film, and Stevie Wonder did the wonderful I Just Called To Say I Love You.

-Meanwhile, my former bosses, Van Zyl Slabbert and Alex Boraine, quit parliament and the PFP that year to work for the extra-parliamentary opposition through a thing called the Institute for a Democratic Alternative for
+Meanwhile, my former bosses, Van Zyl Slabbert and Alex Boraine, quit parliament and the PFP that year to work for the extra-parliamentary opposition through a thing called the Institute for a Democratic Alternative for South Africa (Idasa).
+It was to facilitate some of the first meetings between white business and academic leaders and ANC leaders in exile, among them Thabo Mbeki and ANC president Oliver Tambo.

 While Kevin Curren narrowly missed becoming the first South African Wimbledon champion that year, losing to Boris Becker (aged 17) in four sets, the Boomtown Rats leader Bob Geldof underscored the concept of the global village with a 16-hour London concert beamed around the world (except SA).